publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch46/m__us_usc_t50_s3510.md

  __Codification__

-    Section was formerly classified to section 403j of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 46 of this title.
+    Section was formerly classified to [section 403j of this title][/us/usc/t50/s403j] prior to editorial reclassification and renumbering as this section.

     In subsec. (a)(1), “([5 U.S.C.
 7901][/us/usc/t5/s7901])” substituted for “([5 U.S.C.
 150][/us/usc/t5/s150])” on authority of [Pub.
 L. 89–554, § 7(b)][/us/pl/89/554/s7/b], Sept.
 6, 1966, [80 Stat.
 631][/us/stat/80/631], the first section of which enacted Title 5, Government Organization and Employees.